jinsuk312/eCommerce/README.md

-# ECommerce
+# eCommerce

-Ecommerce is a full stack react application that will sells clothing via Stripe API.
+eCommerce is a full stack react application that will sells clothing via Stripe API.

 ## Tools Used?